soumendrak/hashnode/cldtstvjg000e09jzb209buhp.md

 *After a week of the first round.*

-In this round, we did behavioural discussions based on [Amazon leadership principles](https://amazon.jobs/content/en/our-workplace/leadership-principles)(ALP) and something along the line of:
+In this round, we did behavioral discussions based on [Amazon leadership principles](https://amazon.jobs/content/en/our-workplace/leadership-principles)(ALP) and something along the line of:

 * AWS components: ECS, Lambda, DynamoDB, Quickshift